Create a pull request to merge your change

 - Clone and make a change on a new branch

 - Create a pull request to merge your change

-- Click + in the global sidebar, then click Create a pull request under Get to work.
+- From your repository, click + in the global sidebar.
+Then, click Create a pull request under Get to work.

 Bitbucket displays the request form.